 Getting started with DataGrip

-To get a quick tour of basic DataGrip features, see an introduction video by Paul Everitt.
+To get a quick tour of basic DataGrip features, see the following introduction video.

 First steps with DataGrip

 |Install and run||Connect to a database||Run a query|

 Learn how to install DataGrip, run DataGrip for the first time, and get a quick UI reference.

 Connect to a database, use the SSH connection, connect to a cloud database.

 Open a database console and run a query.